 Early Check-In: Free National Parks Days

 Celebrate national parks’ wide open spaces and natural beauty.
 That’s the idea behind National Park Week, a proclamation signed by President Obama.
-Free admission is yours the entire week.
+Free admission is yours for two weekends in April.
 Revel in grand scenes and natural wonders at such sites as Yellowstone National Park, Yosemite National Park and Hawaii Volcanoes National Historical Park -- all among America's best World Heritage Sites.

 America’s national parks have been called “the best idea America ever had.”
-Celebrate that achievement with Founders Day -- it marks the day in 1916 when President Woodrow Wilson signed the Organic Act, which created the National Park Service.
+Celebrate that achievement on August 25th, the Parks' birthday -- it marks the day in 1916 when President Woodrow Wilson signed the Organic Act, which created the National Park Service.
 Check your local national park website; many have special events throughout the day.
 Among them, North Carolina's Cape Hatteras National Seashore is celebrating with a ranger-led beach walk along Bodie Island-Coquina Beach.

 Interested in enjoying the outdoors and conserving them, too?
 Since 1994, this annual event has brought together volunteers to preserve and protect public lands.
 If you’re looking to volunteer as you enjoy America’s natural wonders, check out National Public Lands Day to find a national park site.